tsypuk/mdextension/README.md

-# Markdown Chrome Extension
+# Markdown Page Saver Chrome Extension

-A Chrome extension for working with Markdown content, built with TypeScript.
+A Chrome extension for saving web pages as Markdown with images, built with TypeScript.

 ## Features

-- Scan web pages for potential Markdown content
+- Save any web page as a Markdown file
-- Process Markdown text
+- Automatically download all images from the page
-- Simple popup interface
+- Simple one-click interface
+- Works on any website

 ## Development Setup